Nagercoil Municipal Corporation: Administration

+The elected councillors of the city appoint, from among themselves, the Mayor and Deputy Mayor who preside over 7 general committees and 4 ward committees.
+These committees meet periodically to deliberate on specific issues.
+The executive wing is headed by the Commissioner.
+In addition, there are deputy commissioners, various heads of departments and 15 zonal officers.

+Administrative Zones

+The Nagercoil Municipal Corporation consists of 52 wards, which have been grouped into 15 divisions, centred at their respective division offices.
+These divisions are further grouped into zones.

 Elections

-The seats of the Mayor, Deputy Mayor and the corporation council of the Nagercoil Corporation have been vacant since 2016.
-As part of the 2022 Tamil Nadu urban civic body elections, the Nagercoil Corporation went to polling on 19 February 2022, alongside 20 other municipal corporations of Tamil Nadu, to elect 52 councillors to represent the city's 52 wards; the councillors will choose one amongst themselves as the Mayor of Nagercoil.
+The seats of the Mayor, Deputy Mayor and the Corporation Council of Nagercoil had been vacant since 2016.
+As part of the 2022 Tamil Nadu urban civic body elections, polling was held on 19 February 2022, alongside 20 other municipal corporations of Tamil Nadu, to elect 52 councillors to represent the city's 52 wards.
 The election results were announced on 22 February 2022 by the Tamil Nadu State Election Commission.
 The Dravida Munnetra Kazhagam (DMK) won 24 out of the total 52 wards in Nagercoil, with the other parties in its Secular Progressive Alliance winning 8 more seats—7 for Indian National Congress, 1 for Marumalarchi Dravida Munnetra Kazhagam (MDMK).
 The All India Anna Dravida Munnetra Kazhagam (AIADMK) won 7 seats.
 The Bharatiya Janata Party (BJP), the ruling party of the Union Government of India, won 11 seats.
 Aside parties, two independent candidates won in their respective wards.
+In the subsequent indirect elections, R. Mahesh of the DMK was elected the first Mayor of the Nagercoil Municipal Corporation.